Dustyroom/flat-kit-doc/index.md

 ![Gradient Editor](FlatKit_Manual_Images/water-gradient-editor.png)
 > Gradient Editor.
 Edit the gradient and close the window, then save the texture.

 After you finished editing the color gradient, click the 'Export' button to save the texture somewhere on the disk.
-We recommend to name the textures with the names beginning on something like 'water_*' or 'awesome_gradient_*' because later you'll have these textures stacked up one below another in the texture selection window, and it will be much quicker to scroll through them.
+We recommend to name the textures with the names beginning on something like 'water...' or 'awesome_gradient...' because later you'll have these textures stacked up one below another in the texture selection window, and it will be much quicker to scroll through them.
 When you have your texture saved, the material will be instantly filled with this gradient.

 ![Export Button](FlatKit_Manual_Images/water-gradient-export-button.png)